IT Support for Law Firms

 With a private cloud, the cloud provider builds dedicated, private cloud servers just for your law firm.
 They’ll install your legal software (and other software), move your data, documents and in some cases email from your local, on-premise servers to your new servers in the cloud, or your new private cloud.

-With the right private cloud company, that company will be intrinsically knowledgeable about the software your firm relies on.
+With the right private cloud company, that company will be esoterically knowledgeable about the software your firm relies on.
 They’ll know how to install it, support it, optimize it, and keep it running at peak performance.
 (Have you ever had an IT consultant give you that deer-in-the-headlights look when you present a problem within your legal software?)

 The cloud service provider is responsible for all backups, maintenance, updates, and cybersecurity.
-Your firm simply logs in (from anywhere, anytime on any device), and gets to work.
+Your firm simply logs in (from anywhere, anytime on any device) and gets to work.

 And everything just works.

-Each person in your firm logs into a virtual desktop, which runs full-screen, and across all of your monitors.
-In your virtual desktop you’ll find your legal software, your file system (EG, “the S: drive,”), your Office suite, Outlook email — everything you need to work.
+Each person in your firm logs into a virtual desktop, which runs full-screen and across all of your monitors.
+In your virtual desktop you’ll find your legal software, your file system (the “S: drive”), your Office suite, Outlook email—everything you need to work.

 Law Firm IT in the cloud brings the benefits of managed, proactive, IT with the added benefits of: